PieLabs/pie-docs/developing/using-modules.md

 # Using Modules

 PIE Custom Elements are defined as javascript modules.
-In their most simple form they can be provided as self-contained ES5 or ES6 module that exports an HTMLElement and has no external dependencies.
+In their most simple form, they can be provided as self-contained ES5 or ES6 module that exports an HTMLElement and has no external dependencies.

-In practice however, most web developers use frameworks such as React to build user interfaces, and often rely on external /shared libraries as dependencies.
+In practice, however, most web developers use frameworks such as React to build user interfaces and often rely on external /shared libraries as dependencies.

 To support this kind of development the PIE Framework provides packaging and development tools through the [PIE CLI](https://github.com/PieLabs/pie-cli) (which is built on top of the popular [webpack](https://webpack.github.io/) and [babel](https://babeljs.io) tools)